 Rites of postseason: LeBron looks for sweep, Clippers ailing

-Cleveland Cavaliers forward LeBron James celebrates a basket during the second half against the Indiana Pacers in Game 3 of a first-round NBA basketball playoff series, Thursday, April 20, 2017, in Indianapolis.
-The Cavaliers defeated the Pacers 119-114.
+The Cava... .
+Cleveland Cavaliers' LeBron James dunks during the second half in Game 3 of the team's first-round NBA basketball playoff series against the Indiana Pacers, Thursday, April 20, 2017, in Indianapolis.

 Add your comments below